-Both Employee Provident Fund and Employee Pension Schemes are pension offered the government of India to help employees secure their retirement days.
+Both Employee Provident Fund(EPF) & Employee Pension Schemes(EPS) are pension offered the government of India to help employees secure their retirement days.
 The two schemes provide assured returns on your investments and these schemes are particularly designed for salaried employees.

-How does an EPF account work?
+How does EPF work?

 What is EPS?

 It is a pension scheme that offers widow pensions, pension on debasement.
 Under this scheme, nominees can also receive pensions.
 Out of the total contribution made by your employer, 8.335 goes toward your EPS account.
 The amount deposited towards your EPS account is subject to a maximum of Rs.
 1250.
 In order to enjoy the benefit of this scheme, an employee’s basic salary needs to be Rs.
 6500 per month.

 EPF accounts provide attractive interest on your investments, and it is determined by the central government of India.
 Currently is 8.75%.
 But, EPS being a pension scheme does not offer any interest.
 Interest is not applicable.
 Hence, no interest is earned on the amount accumulated in EPS.

 In case of EPS, you have the option to withdraw your entire savings or get it transferred by obtaining a ‘scheme certificate’, provided there is a break in service period and your service period d is less than 10 years.